Abu Musab al-Barnawi: Islamic State

 Around mid-May 2021, ISWAP released an audio declaring that Abu Musab al-Barnawi had been reinstated by the IS central command as "caretaker" leader of ISWAP.
 With Abu Musab restored to overall command, ISWAP proceeded to overrun Sambisa Forest, inflicting a major defeat on the Shekau faction and resulting in Abubakar Shekau's death.
 Al-Barnawi consequently declared Boko Haram dissolved, and Shekau dead, condemning him as "someone who committed unimaginable terrorism".
 Soon after, ISWAP's structure was reformed, and Abu Musab was appointed head of the ISWAP's shura (a powerful consultative assembly) and commander of Sambisa Forest.
 According to the Daily Trust newspaper, he was killed in August 2021.
 Different accounts of his death circulated, alleging that he had either been killed by the Nigerian Army or as a result of inter-ISWAP power struggles.
 It was confirmed by ISWAP sources that Abu Musab had been wounded in a clash with Boko Haram loyalists around this time, though Islamic State members did not comment on the allegations of his death.
+Boko Haram loyalists under Bakura Doro reportedly sought to kill Abu Musab for his role in Shekau's demise.

 The accuracy of the claim of Abu Musab's death was questioned by Crisis Group and Humangle Media researchers who gathered "multiple sources" suggesting that Abu Musab had disappeared due to being promoted.
 According to Humangle Media journalist Aliyu Dahiru, one source reported that Abu Musab al-Barnawi was "well and alive" as of 2022.
 As per these claims, Abu Musab had actually been appointed to IS central's global shura (advisory) council and was involved in coordinating IS operations beyond the Chad Basin.
 This report was mirrored by interviews by Crisis Group researchers with ISWAP members who stated that Abu Musab had been given a "larger, though unspecified, African mandate" as he was recovering from a wound.
 In 2023, researcher Jacob Zenn stated that "al-Barnawi [...] maintains a leading role in ISWAP, but is [no longer] the official leader".